Infographics

 • Break large tasks into smaller steps

-• Prepare in advance for important events
+• Prepare ahead of time for important events

 Relaxation Techniques